PHV licence renewal image header

 • Driving licence: A valid driving licence.

-• DBS check: A Disclosure and Barring Service (DBS) check to ensure there are no recent criminal records.
+• DBS check: A Disclosure and Barring Service check

 4. Pay the renewal fee